Last July, the Georgia Straight published a story listing 10 COVID-19 facts that should scare people into wearing masks.

 This commentary urged public-health authorities to pay attention to the possibility of airborne transmission of COVID-19.

-One of the scientists who helped formulate the commentary that appeared last July was Jose-Luis Jiminez.
+One of the scientists who helped formulate the commentary that appeared last July was Jose-Luis Jimenez.
 He's an expert on aerosols and atmospheric chemistry at the University of Colorado.

 This weekend, he wrote a long Twitter thread to try to explain why major public-health organizations got the issue of airborne transmission so wrong for so long.